nischay-dhiman/zoom-ruby/readme.md

 Zoom has given us many SDKs which are open platform that allows third-party developers to build applications and integrations upon Zoom’s video-first unified communications platform.
 Leverage APIs, Webhooks and SDKs to build custom applications and super-power business with a powerful collaboration suite.

-For more information about Saferpay API, please visit [https://marketplace.zoom.us/docs/guides](https://marketplace.zoom.us/docs/guides)
+For more information about this API, please visit [https://marketplace.zoom.us/docs/guides](https://marketplace.zoom.us/docs/guides)